Frequently Asked Questions

 What is going to happen to staff in my library?

 It is too early to comment upon staffing arrangements for the library service.
-However while the service may not require as many paid members of staff in the future, we are committed to retaining a library staff who provide support, advice and training to volunteers and Community Managed Libraries.
+However while the service may not require as many paid members of staff in the future, we are committed to retaining a library team who provide support, advice and training to volunteers and Community Managed Libraries.

 Can’t you find savings elsewhere, like in management?